Independent Contractors vs Employees

 • Expectations regarding attendance at workplace;

-• Whose business is being served – workers own or the alleged employer’s business; and
+• Whose business is being served – worker's own or the alleged employer’s business; and

 • Work for other clients.